openvinotoolkit/nncf/docs/ModelZoo.md

 # NNCF Compressed Model Zoo

-Results achieved using sample scripts, example patches to third-party repositories and NNCF configuration files provided with this repository.
-See README.md files for [sample scripts](#model-compression-samples) and [example patches](#third-party-repository-integration) to find instruction and links to exact configuration files and final checkpoints.
+Here we present the results achieved using our sample scripts, example patches to third-party repositories and NNCF configuration files.
+See [sample scripts](#model-compression-samples) and [example patches](#third-party-repository-integration) to find instruction and links to exact configuration files and final checkpoints.
 - [PyTorch](#pytorch_models)
   * [Classification](#pytorch_classification)